Roasted Asparagus and Mushroom Quinoa Pilaf

 • Low-sodium vegetable or chicken stock: From a box is fine, though you can use homemade.

-• Sliced almonds: Toast them over low heat in a skillet if you have a couple of extra minutes.
+• Sliced almonds: Toast them over low heat in a skillet.
 Be careful they don’t burn.
+Omit or substitue with toasted pine nuts for a nut allergy.

-White bowl of Roasted Asparagus and Mushroom Quinoa Pilaf with a serving spoon
+A bowl of Asparagus and Mushroom Quinoa Pilaf with a serving spoon alongside it on top of green, yellow, and white cloth napkins.

 Roasted Asparagus Mushroom Quinoa Pilaf